rogerkamoi/viaChallengeModel/README.md

 # viaChallengeModel
-This is the result of the ML Ops Chalenge.
+This is the result of the ML Ops Challenge.

 Iris Model trained and serialized